AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/custom-INetworkModule-and-network-tracing/README.md

 ## Implement your own custom INetworkModule

 There are two approaches to implementing a custom INetworkModule in this sample.
-1. The default msal-node (v18.11.3) INetworkModule has been copied to HttpClient.ts and can be imported to app.ts to be used as custom INetworkModule.
+1. The default msal-node (as of v1.14.2) INetworkModule has been copied to HttpClient.ts and can be imported to app.ts to be used as custom INetworkModule.
 You can edit HttpClient.ts to include console.log()'s to see how network traffic is processed.
 2. You can implement your own custom INetworkModule inline.
 Stubs to mock the default implementation of INetworkModule have been provided.

 ## Use Fiddler Everywhere to perform a network trace
-Fiddler acts a proxy and monitors all traffic on your local network
+Fiddler acts as a proxy and monitors all traffic on your local network

 1. Download and install [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere)
 2. Uncomment the proxyUrl line - this tells the sample app to route all traffic through the proxy that Fiddler Everywhere operates on (the port can be configured in the settings of Fiddler Everywhere)